ShivamSinghhh/ShivamSinghhh/README.md

 # Hey, I am Shivam!
 Great to see you here! <img src="https://raw.githubusercontent.com/ThotaPavanKumar/ThotaPavanKumar/main/wave.gif" width="30px">

-I am Shivam Singh, i have completed my Bachelor's of engineering in Civil Engineering from [UPTU](https://aktu.ac.in/).
+I am Shivam Singh, i have completed my Bachelor's of engineering from Uttar Pradesh Technical University[UPTU](https://aktu.ac.in/).
 I am a  aspriring full stack web developer I am always open to collaborating on projects with innovative ideas and great problem solving manner.
 When I am not coding, you'll find me listening to music or playing  games .

 Find out more about me & feel free to connect with me here: